-McAfee Inc. is using the Interop show in Las Vegas to launch a new intrusion prevention system (IPS) for 10-gigabit Ethernet networks and the integration of several other
+McAfee Inc. is using the Interop show in Las Vegas to launch a new intrusion prevention system (IPS) for 10-gigabit Ethernet networks and the integration of several other products.

 McAfee IntruShield 10 Gigabit Ethernet platform will be available later this year.
 The new IPS supports IPV 6 (Internet Protocol Version 6).